markvdw/mml-autumn-2022/README.md

 Autumn 2022
 Lecturers: [Mark van der Wilk](https://mvdw.uk), [Yingzhen Li](http://yingzhenli.net/home/en/)

 Lecture materials for the Imperial College London course "Mathematics for Machine Learning".
-Some material is based on an earlier version of the course by [Marc Deisenroth](https://www.deisenroth.cc/) We welcome any suggestions and fixes from students.
+Some material is based on an earlier version of the course by [Marc Deisenroth](https://www.deisenroth.cc/)

+## Contributing
+We welcome any suggestions and fixes from students.
 For those who make contributions, there will be cake.

+If you want to make a contribution, please fork the repo, and make a pull request.

 ## Syllabus
 Below is a syllabus of the course, together with a rough plan for the term.
 This is subject to change.